CI Guidelines¶

 Container Images¶

-- Be extremely careful never to install Oracle RPMs in any image that might ever be publically available!!
+- Be extremely careful never to install Oracle RPMs in any image that might ever be publicly available!!

 - We cannot distribute Oracle RPMs in any way, shape or form